 Regarding upcoming plans, he fixates far into the future.
 "I want nothing more than to retire to a farmhouse in Kansas and make music with my friends and family.
 There, I'll renounce terrible shit like the Internet, TVs, phones, fashion, iPods, sports, airplanes, meat, cops, scenes, and wear homemade clothes and shoot guns off my porch."

-As of 2010, lives in Portland, Oregon.
-He has published his debut book, Hymn California (DutchMoney Books), and has several upcoming musical releases and a novella in the works.
+As of 2010, Gnade was living in Portland, Oregon.
+He published his debut book, Hymn California (DutchMoney Books), and had several upcoming musical releases and a novella in the works.